paaavkata/library/README.md

 ### API Documentation

-All the APIs that the application exposes can be found in the Swagger user interface: http://localhost:8080/swagger-ui.html
+All the API endpoints that the application exposes can be found in the Swagger user interface: http://localhost:8080/swagger-ui.html

 ### Library application in the browser

-The application has very lame frontend only for development purposes.
+The application has very basic frontend only for development purposes.
 The frontend can be found here: http://localhost:8080